 generally meets the third Wednesday of each month, August through May.

-We now meet in Penn State's Earth and Engineering Sciences Building, on White Course Drive off North Atherton Street.
+We now meet in Penn State's Earth and Engineering Sciences Building, on White Course Drive off North Atherton Street (EXCEPT during pandemic restrictions).

 See driving directions and campus maps.

 Mineral collectors and rockhounds, earth scientists and dinosaur lovers will all enjoy our activities.